Brappp/ACT-Logs-Rotator/README.md

 - **Auto Run on Launch**: Enable or disable automatic log rotation when ACT is launched.
 - **Protected Logs**: Protect specific logs from being deleted.
 - **Run Now**: Manually trigger log rotation.
-- **GitHub Link**: Access the plugin’s GitHub repository for updates and documentation.

 ## User Interface
 The plugin's user interface is organized into several sections: